windreamer/doufu/docs/presentation/doufu.md

 * CAP Theorem
     * Consistency:
-        * all nodes see the same data at the same time
+        * all nodes see the same data at the same time.
     * Availability:
-        * a guarantee that every request receives a response about whether it was successful or failed
+        * a guarantee that every request receives a response about whether it was successful or failed.
     * Partition tolerance:
-        * the system continues to operate despite arbitrary message loss or failure of part of the system
+        * the system continues to operate despite arbitrary message loss or failure of part of the system.
 * Trade-offs
     * Performance
     * Scalability
     * Transactions